PxTools/PxApiSpecs/specs.md

 Question: Will this be possible for other variables than the time variable?
 -	Yes.
 Will work for all variables
 Proposal: Look in Lucene.Net for more ideas for selection syntax.
 We want “?” as wildcard for one character.
+Shoudl be ok

 The variable time can also prefix the code it >, >=, <, <= indicating a matching of all time values that are greater, greater or equal, less, less or equal to the value